You want smart political talk without the meltdowns?

 It would be the happiest day for me if that happened and for America.

-But you know, who is this magic person who's gonna come up you know with the fortitude and be able to bring um you know the clown show of Congress together to be able to get that done.
+But, you know, who is this magic person who's going to come up with the fortitude and be able to bring the Clown Show of Congress together to be able to get that done?

 And we're talking to Carol Roth.